Kids Who Stutter

 Spotlight on Camp Staff: Joel Korte

-As part of Boyd Huppert's Land of 10,000 Stories, KARE11 focused on UMN MA-SLP graduate Joel Korte, who plays a big part in our camp.
+As part of Boyd Huppert's Land of 10,000 Stories, KARE11 focused on UMN master's of speech-language pathology program graduate Joel Korte, who plays a big part in our camp.
 The story was then picked up by USA Today and featured on their website.
-Watch the video for a quick glimpse into the life of Joel and the great things he does for our camp.
+Watch the video about Joel for a quick glimpse into his life and the great things he does for our camp.

 To see a quick glimpse of some of our campers talking about stuttering and how it has affected them, watch this short teaser from KARE11.